SSWConsulting/SSW.Rules.Content/rules/choose-an-enterprise-password-manager/rule.md

 2. Secure and certified - All good password managers should use AES 256-bit encryption and PBKDF2 - generally accepted as being the most secure.
 This should be certified by an organization like NIST.
 TODO: Insert NIST Cert

-3. Submit your rule for review.
+3. Internal - Simple password sharing -
 4. Add your rule to a category.
 See [How to Add and Edit Categories and Top Categories](https://github.com/SSWConsulting/SSW.Rules.Content/wiki/How-to-Add-and-Edit-Categories-and-Top-Categories).